Skip to main content

 Crowd on Parliament Hill for national pro-life rally told 'Canada must do better'

 A large group of people gathered in Ottawa to protest Canada's abortion laws.
 They want the government to make laws that protect unborn babies.
-This shows how divided people are on the issue of abortion in Canada.
+This is a controversial issue with many different opinions.

 With such a slim majority, can Carney afford to lose Guilbeault?